SameerDoshi/formioazure/README.md

 TODO: Add link to quick starts on creating the below from Azure Portal
 1. Cosmos DB
 2. Azure Container Registry
-3. Azure Container Instance
-4. Azure Storage Account
+3. Azure Storage Account
-5. Azure Redis Cache
+4. Azure Redis Cache

 ##Modify our config to run in the PaaS
 1. Modify mongo url